mrnyby/i2wd-workshop/css-basics.md

 }
 ```

 If we want the above CSS rule to apply to headings in addition to paragraphs, we could copy/paste our rule and change the selector to `h1`.
 But there's a better way!
 We can change our selector from `p` to `h1, p`.
-If we want to make all sizes of headings and paragraphs have green text.
+If we want to make all sizes of headings and paragraphs have green text:

 ```css
 h1, h2, h3, h4, h5, h6, p {